 DePaul’s Alumni Sharing Knowledge (ASK) Network

-Handshake houses our Alumni Sharing Knowledge (ASK) network where hundreds of DePaul alumni volunteer to be networking resources and assist DePaul students and fellow alumni explore college and professional transitions, interviewing best practices, life challenges and career options.
+Our Alumni Sharing Knowledge (ASK) network is where over 1,000 DePaul alumni volunteer to be networking resources and assist DePaul students and fellow alumni in exploring college and professional transitions, interviewing best practices, life challenges and career options.
 Although these contacts have volunteered, you want to be respectful of their time by crafting a well-written introduction that includes the following:

 - Who you are: Include your full name and major/career interests or passions